warpstreamlabs/bento/website/docs/components/inputs/cockroachdb_changefeed.md

 </TabItem>
 </Tabs>

 This input will continue to listen to the changefeed until shutdown.
-A backfill of the full current state of the table will be delivered upon each run unless a cache is configured for storing cursor timestamps, as this is how Benthos keeps track as to which changes have been successfully delivered.
+A backfill of the full current state of the table will be delivered upon each run unless a cache is configured for storing cursor timestamps, as this is how Bento keeps track as to which changes have been successfully delivered.

 Note: You must have `SET CLUSTER SETTING kv.rangefeed.enabled = true;` on your CRDB cluster, for more information refer to [the official CockroachDB documentation.](https://www.cockroachlabs.com/docs/stable/changefeed-examples?filters=core)